ManarAymanF/Airline-System-DWH-Modeling/README.md

 ### 🖥 Project steps:

-* Define the Business Process .
+* Define the Business Processes.
 * State the modeling process for each business process.
-* Construct bus matrix
+* Construct bus matrix.
 * Construct a logical data model using diagramming tool.
 * Translate the logical data model to a physical data model .
 * Create a table/s in oracle DBMS and populate sample data for your queries.
-* Construct a sample of SQL queries using your physical model design which can be used to answer Business questions
+* Construct a sample of SQL queries using your physical model design which can be used to answer Business questions.